 Envirotex Lite Pour-On High Gloss Finish, 8 oz. kit

-Mix the Pour-On Finish resin according to the directions on the box.
+7. Mix the Pour-On Finish resin according to the directions on the box.
 Resin is persnickety, so follow the directions exactly!
 Pour the resin, slowly covering the entire tiled surface.
 Use the mixing stick to push the resin into unfilled areas.
 Let dry for at least 48 hours on a level surface in a dust-free area.
+Click here for a step-by-step how-to for mixing the resin.